kstenschke/tictac-track/README.md

 `c Foo`               - Append "Foo" to the comment of the latest entry

+`c 3`                 - Remove comment from the entry with ID 3

 `c "Foo bar"`         - Append "Foo bar" to the comment of the latest entry

 `c i=3`               - Remove comment from the entry with ID 3

 `c i=3 "Foo bar"`     - Append "Foo bar" to the comment of the entry with ID 3

+`c 3 "Foo bar"`       - Append "Foo bar" to the comment with ID 3

 `c i=3,6,7`           - Remove comments from entries with IDs 3, 6 and 7